ben2002chou/CAMVMAE/README.md

-# For ODL
+# CAVMMAE- A Music Model
-running inpainting experiments are in ./src/inpaint.py you would need a model pretrained weight with no norm_pix_loss
+Running inpainting experiments are in ./src/inpaint.py You would need a model pretrained weight with no norm_pix_loss

 For loss values for individual modalities, you would need to train the model on Audioset and Cocochorals All training scripts are in ./egs/audioset_midi